I am excited to highlight some of my favourite books that I use in my work as an LGBTQ counsellor and trainer.

 When I meet counsellors at the online trainings I run to help boost confidence working with LGBTQ clients, I am struck by how many people haven’t had conversations with clients about gender roles in relationships and societal expectations around PIV sex.

-By reading this book I hope that counsellors will feel more confident to open up these questions and help clients who might be questioning if the images they learned as a child about relationships are really what they want.
+By reading this book I hope that counsellors will feel more confident to open up these questions and help clients who might be questioning whether the images they learned as a child about relationships are really what they want.

 Where can I buy the book?

-Or you can buy the book from all good bookshops
+Buy the book from all good bookshops

 If you are a publisher, author or even a reader and have a book you recommend I read and showcase please get in touch on the email above.